 Benefits of Structured Notes

 For instance, structured notes can include a risky investment like gold futures, while providing the security of a bond.
 If that bond comes with a principal guarantee, the worst outcome is that your money effectively sits idle.
-If you don’t invest with reputable institution and don’t receive such protection for your principal, that’s where risk (including bond default risk) enters the equation.
+If you don’t invest with a reputable institution and don’t receive such protection for your principal, that’s where risk (including bond default risk) enters the equation.

 In concert with the above, structured notes allow investors to make unique bets on their market expectations.
 For example, you could build a structured note based on bull-put spreads that allows you to earn returns even if the market is stagnant.
 These bets, like all similar investments, come with heavy risk.